 Walk the Ohrid Promenade

 Life in the town revolves around the lake.
 And the best way to appreciate the lake is to walk the long promenade from the center of town to the outskirts.
 Here is where locals and tourists alike mix.
 Push carts sell homemade corn or the local soda (Cwpymka) along with a selection of nuts and ice creams.
 One of our favorite things to do in Ohrid was to sit on one of the benches and people watch.

 Eat Like a King

 The food across the Balkans is delicious…and cheap.
 The restaurants in Ohrid are excellent and serve a range of traditional and contemporary delights.
 You’ll find fresh fish from Lake Ohrid along with other favorites like Burek, Kebapi, Ajvar and Selsko Meso.
 Macedonian cuisine is a cross between Greek/Turkish and Northern Mediterranean cuisines.
 There’s no bad eating in Macedonia.

 We visited North Macedonia as guests of JayWay Travel, specialists in custom tour packages across destinations in Central and Eastern Europe.
 All opinions of the ancient, beautiful and relaxing are our own.

-Here’s a few more pictures of Lake Ohrid, Macedonia:
+Here’s a few more pictures of Lake Ohrid, North Macedonia: